Diabetic Foot (Neuropathy)

 from Schuler Shoes' Board Certified Pedorthist

-This is not a medical diagnosis but a footwear recommendation to offer symptom relief.
-It is meant to supplement your doctor's treatment plan.
+This is not a medical diagnosis but a footwear recommendation to relieve symptoms.
+It's meant to supplement your doctor's treatment plan.

 References: Mayo Clinic